-Selection of applicants is made by the ADN admission committee using a point system which includes College GPA, ACT score, and PAX-RN score.
-An explanation of the LPN to ADN Bridge point system is included in the ADN application packet obtained from the Nursing Education Admission office.
+Selection of applicants is made by the ADN admission committee using a competitive selection process based on which includes College GPA, ACT score, and PAX-RN score.
+Preferential consideration is given to in-district residents (Forrest, Hancock, Jeff Davis, Lamar, Marion and Pearl River counties), followed by out-of-district residents, then out-of-state residents.
 The LPN to ADN Bridge Course begins at the end of May.
 All admission requirements are due by March 1.
 Letters of acceptance/declination will be sent after class selection has been made.